Choices

 Frank J. Sulloway, "Birth Order and the Nurture Misassumption: A Reply to Judith Harris."
 Edge, 24 November 1998.

-Frank J. Sulloway, Born to Rebel: Birth Order, Family Dynamics, and Revolutionary Genius (New York: Pantheon, 1996), 654 pp. Translations of Born to Rebel have appeared in German (Berlin: Siedler Verlag, 1997); Spanish (Barcelona: Planeta, 1997); Dutch (Amsterdam: Prometheus, 1998); Italian (Milan: Montadori, 1998); Chinese in complex characters (Taiwan: Crown Ping's Publications, 1998); French (Paris: Odile Jacob, 1999); Portuguese (Rio de Janeiro: Editora Record, 1999).
+Frank J. Sulloway, Born to Rebel: Birth Order, Family Dynamics, and Revolutionary Genius (New York: Pantheon, 1996), 654 pp. Translations of Born to Rebel have appeared in German (Berlin: Siedler Verlag, 1997); Spanish (Barcelona: Planeta, 1997); Dutch (Amsterdam: Prometheus, 1998); Italian (Milan: Montadori, 1998); Chinese in complex characters (Taiwan: Crown Ping's Publications, 1998); French (Paris: Odile Jacob, 1999); Portuguese (Rio de Janeiro: Editora Record, 1999); Korean (Seoul: ScienceBooks, 2008).

 Click here for further information about Born to Rebel.